 - grievance procedure.

 If no written statement of particulars has been provided, the employee may apply to the Employment Tribunal to determine what those particulars should be.
-If you need advice on contracts of employment, whether as an employee or an employer, then contact us for a FREE initial consultation on 01425 275555 or FREEPHONE 0800 083 2755 or email firstname.lastname@example.org.
+If you need advice on contracts of employment, whether as an employee or an employer, then contact us for an initial consultation on 01425 275555 or FREEPHONE 0800 083 2755 or email firstname.lastname@example.org.
 We are specialists in Employment Law and are accredited members of the Employment Lawyers Association.

 Employment law mediates the relationship between workers (employees), employers, trade unions and the government.
 Employment law covers a vast area – from employment contracts to dismissal and everything in between.
 Many businesses find it worthwhile to use an employment lawyer to help ensure that they stay within the law.
 Complying with employment law keeps your workforce happier and more productive and saves you the cost and stress of employment tribunal claims.
-If you need advice on employment law, whether as an employee or an employer, then contact us for a FREE initial consultation on 01425 275555 or FREEPHONE 0800 083 2755 or email email@example.com.
+If you need advice on employment law, whether as an employee or an employer, then contact us for an initial consultation on 01425 275555 or FREEPHONE 0800 083 2755 or email email@example.com.
 We are specialists in Employment Law and are accredited members of the Employment Lawyers Association.

 Personal Injury & Clinical Negligence

 Firstly, we investigate your claim thoroughly by gathering witness statements, incident reports, medical reports and any other relevant documents about your injuries or illness.
 Once we have all the information, a full investigation of the events leading to your injury or illness can be made and we will be able to advise you on the chances of winning your case.
 We would then put forward the claim to the party who was at fault and their insurance company.
 Most claims are settled before they go to court.
 However, some will go to court, but we will keep you informed and support you every step of the way.